auth0/docs/articles/anomaly-detection/passwords-checking.md

 - Result won't include the actual matches but a reference to them.

 To sum up:
-- Do not issue tokens that allows this action if you are not absolutely sure this right is needed
+- Do not issue tokens that allows `create:passwords_checking_job` if you are not absolutely sure this right is needed
 - Set a short experiration on the issued tokens
 - Add an identifier (jti) to your tokens.
 So you will be able to blacklist compromised tokens.
-- If you think  a token might have been compromised black list it immediately.
+- If you think  a token might have been compromised blacklist it immediately.
 - Delete the input data and results once finished.

 ## Usage
-This tool is made available through our Management API.
+This tool is made available through our [Management API](/api/management/v2).
 It has an endpoint that allows you to check a pre-defined list of users and passwords, which must be provided as a csv file, against a database connection.
-Each password will be checkend in background an some time later you will be able to get the results, the errors, and finally delete the information from Auth0 service.
+Each password will be checkend in background and some time later you will be able to get the results, the errors, and finally delete the information from Auth0 service.

 ### Preparing the input file
 In order to run this job you need to upload a list of users and passwords to check.
 This list must be provided as a CSV (coma separated value) where each row must has te following format: